 The shaking of hands, or hugging others, must not take place and you are encouraged to invite only close family or friends to the ceremony, but attendance numbers have been changing so check how many

 you are allowed.
 If the ceremony is a funeral service, then I can support you with the planning of a memorial event to be held after the pandemic.
-In funeral chapels mourners must sit well spaced in
+In funeral chapels mourners must sit as advised.
+All

-the chapel.
-All the crematoriums and chapels have reduced the number of seats.
+the crematoriums and chapels have reduced the number of seats.
 Mourners may need to wait in cars or stand outside chapels as many waiting rooms may be closed.
-Many Funeral
+Many Funeral directors are

-directors are providing limousines and they or crematorium staff may be required to wear face masks and gloves on the day.
-Curtains in most chapels will be closed, or where agreed can be left open as
+providing limousines and they or crematorium staff may be required to wear face masks and gloves on the day.
+Curtains in most chapels will be closed, or where agreed can be left open as part of the

-part of the Committal, final goodbye, and families will not be allowed to touch the coffin, and some chapels do not allow you to place flowers or objects with the coffin in the chapel.
-Only funeral
+Committal, final goodbye, and families may not be allowed to touch the coffin, and some chapels do not allow you to place flowers or objects with the coffin in the chapel.
+Funeral director bearers

-director bearers will be used to transport the coffin into the chapel but some chapels are allowing family bearers but you need to check.
+may be the only ones allowed to transport the coffin into the chapel but some chapels are allowing family bearers but you need to check.
 There will be no hymn books or song sheets in the chapels.
+And